derrynknife/SurPyval/docs/Parametric SurPyval Modelling.rst

 .. code:: text

-    (8.123776023131574, 2.5691703597563285)
+    [8.12377602 2.56917036]

 Which, obviously, gives the same result.
 This shows the flexibility of the surpyval API, you can use scalar, array, or matrix values for the truncations using the t, tl, and tr keywords with the fit method and surpyval does the rest.

 Offsets
 -------

 Another common feature in survival analysis is a requirement to fit a distribution with an offset.
-For example, the three three parameter Weibull distribution.
+These distributions are sometimes referred to as the two-parameter (e.g. two parameter exponential) three parameter, (e.g., the three three parameter Weibull), or four parameter (e.g four parameter Exponentiated Weibull distribution).
+SurPyval however just uses an ``offset`` to increase the numbers of parameters and allow the distribution to be shifted.

 Using data from Weibull's original paper for the strenght of Bofor's steel shows when this might be necessary.

 .. code:: python

+    import surpyval as surv
     from surpyval.datasets import BoforsSteel

     df = BoforsSteel.df